Automaat/mskalski-blog/content/posts/timeouts.md

 draft: true
 ---

-So you have jvm based service (A) that is communicating with another service (B) using some kind of HTTP client.
+So you have JVM based service (A) that is communicating with another service (B) using some kind of HTTP client.
 You know what you are doing so you gathered metrics statistics from your dependency.
 Especially it’s response times.
 Let’s assume that p99 of its response times form service B are 200ms.
 Also, this service is fairly close to you for example in the same data center.
 You adjusted your timeouts accordingly, for example, you’ve set `connection timeout` to 50ms